 - Before planting your gardenia(s), check your soil pH.
 An acidic pH of 5-6.5 is optimal.
 However, a neutral pH of 7 will also work in most instances.
 If it’s any higher, though, it will prevent your gardenia from absorbing essential nutrients.
 This results in yellowing and loss of leaves, as well as the expiration of your plant.

-- If your pH is too high, try supplementing the soil with peat moss and applying elemental sulfur.
+- If your pH is too high, try supplementing the soil with peat moss, a soil acidifier, and applying elemental sulfur.

 - Plant your gardenia only as deep as the root ball is tall, but dig the hole 2-3 times the width of the root ball.